I’m a Therapist. Here’s How to Help Your Partner with ED

 If the healthcare provider thinks your partner’s symptoms are caused by a physical issue, they may recommend a blood test.

-Blood testing can help uncover “hidden” physical causes of ED, such as diabetes, clogged arteries and/or testosterone deficiency (low testosterone levels).
+Blood testing can help uncover certain physical causes of ED, such as diabetes, cardiovascular disease, atherosclerosis, or low testosterone.

-That said, several common treatments will typically help most men get back in the game: medication, therapy and lifestyle changes.
-Here’s some perspective on each of these to help you navigate the conversation.
+That said, several common treatments can typically help most men get back in the game: medication, therapy, and lifestyle changes.

 Medication for Erectile Dysfunction